What is Verification?

 How will I know if I have been selected?

 You may be selected for Verification either by the Federal Processor or by the Office of Student Financial Planning.
-If selected by the Federal Processor, the Student Aid Report you receive after completing your FAFSA will indicate that you have been selected for Verification.
+If selected by the Federal Processor, the Student Aid Report you receive after completing your FAFSA will indicate that you have been selected for Verification and you will receive an email informing you of the next steps.
 If you have been selected by Mercer, you will receive an email from us advising you that your information has been selected for Verification by our office.
-Do not submit any documents until you have been notified of your Verification Group and the documents required from you.
+Do not submit any documents until we have notified you of your selection.

 How can I verify my (and my parents) income?